 You will be able to book individual tutoring sessions for many of your courses, go over academic policies at AC and more.
 It is very easy for you to book an appointment on the AC website within minutes.

 Do you need help with improving your writing skills, or would like to know the best practices for a good article?

 You will be able to book specific sessions on your needs.
-The WLC provides a variety of Citation workshops, tips on avoiding plagiarism, and resources on topics such as Math, Science, Economics, Computer Science and Business.
+The WLC provides a variety of workshops, tips on avoiding plagiarism, and resources on topics such as Math, Science, Economics, Computer Science and Business.

 With all these tools on hand, you can empower yourself with many ways to continually develop as a student.
 To some, it may be through adjusting your various study habits — perhaps finding a study spot in Vancouver that is conducive for your learning.

 “It is really good that the college has a service like the WLC because it helps students to practice English and other subjects.
 The staff there is also really responsible and friendly.”– Nicole Zou